The root of the word probiotic comes from the Greek word pro, meaning “promoting” and biotic, meaning “life.”

 Private Label probiotics are one of the fastest growing markets for companies who carry dietary supplements, who must focus on providing scientifically supported, viable, and differentiated products for their customers.

-This guide to private label probiotics will provide information about the benefits of probiotic supplementation for consumers, some of the different strains and their specific uses, the process of responsibly manufacturing a probiotic product, and what to look for when choosing a probiotic manufacturer.
+This guide to private label probiotics will provide information about the benefits of probiotic supplementation for consumers, the major types and their specific uses, the process of responsibly manufacturing a probiotic product, and what to look for when choosing a probiotic manufacturer.

 Part 1: The Role of Probiotics in Dietary Supplements